Lesoine Home

 ● Roofing for two smaller outbuildings on the property

-damage.
-Those areas were removed and replaced as needed to ensure a solid foundation for
+During tear-off, we also discovered a few sections of plywood that had sustained water damage.
+Those areas were removed and replaced as needed to ensure a solid foundation for the new roofing system.

 We rebuilt the roof using a complete CertainTeed system, including: